This naan bread recipe is light, fluffy and brushed with garlic butter and served up at any traditional Indian restaurant or kitchen.

 - baking soda

-- STEP 3: Add in the oil and yogurt to the center of the well.
+- 3. Add in the oil and yogurt to the center of the well.

-- STEP 4: Begin to knead the dough while slowly adding in the milk.
+- 4. Begin to knead the dough while slowly adding in the milk.
 CHEF TIP: You do not have to use all of the milk, consistency of maintaining a soft dough is key.

-- STEP 6: Add the dough to a container and cover with plastic wrap.
+- 6. Add the dough to a container and cover with plastic wrap.

-- STEP 7: Let the dough proof for 1 hour in a warm place or until it has risen to almost double the size.
-CHEF TIP: An easy way to proof is to place the bowl into the oven while it is turned off, but the oven light is on.
+- 7. Let the dough proof for 1 hour in a warm place or until it has risen to almost double the size.
+An easy way to proof the dough is to place the bowl into the oven while it is turned off, but the oven light is on.

-- STEP 8: Remove the dough and give it a quick knead.
+- 8. Remove the dough and give it a quick knead.

-- STEP 9: Separate the dough into equal sized small bowls.
+- 9. Separate the dough into equal-sized small bowls.

-- STEP 10: Roll each dough ball on a clean surface dusted with flour until it is oval in shape.
+- 10. Roll each dough ball on a clean surface dusted with flour until it is oval in shape.

-- STEP 11: Brush with a little water on one side of the dough.
+- 11. Brush with a little water on one side of the dough.

-- STEP 12: Add the water brushed side of the down on a large skillet on medium high heat and cook for 1 to 2 minutes.
+- 12. Add the water brushed side of them down on a large skillet on medium-high heat and cook for 1 to 2 minutes.
 CHEF TIP: Water helps it stick and to the pan so you can cook on both sides and helps to brown.

-- STEP 13: Turn the pan over and cook over the flames like you are roasting marshmallows.
+- 13. Turn the pan over and cook over the flames like you are roasting marshmallows.

-- STEP 14: Repeat until all of the dough is done and cooked.
+- 14. Repeat until all of the dough is done and cooked.

 Adding garlic to naan bread is really traditional and nothing short of delicious.

-- Add some butter to a small pot along with some finely minced garlic and cook until the better is melted and the garlic is fragrant.
+- Add some butter to a small pot along with some finely minced garlic and cook until the batter is melted and the garlic is fragrant.

 - Brush one side of the naan bread with the garlic butter and garnish with fresh chopped parsley.